Skip to Main Content

 • How can you use AI tools and maintain academic integrity (including avoiding plagiarism)?

-• How are AI tools impacting your education?
+• Are AI tools impacting your education?
 Do they undermine your opportunity to learn or do they enhance your understanding?

 • Are AI tools providing biased responses?